foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 be leaked to the outside world.

-The SE050 also provides a real random number generator which can be exported to the REE to improve its entropy requirements.
+The SE050 also provides a real random number generator which can be exported to the REE (normal world) to improve its entropy requirements.

 Because the TEE is its only client, the TEE SE050 stack only requires a single global session and key store.
 Policies are configured so only the SCP03 enabled